 Jet Stream Effects on Snowfall and Mountain Weather

 When moisture is present, areas located near or just north of the jet stream (in the Northern Hemisphere) are most favored for heavy snowfall.
 On a more localized scale, areas just to the south of the jet stream near the right entrance region of a jet streak are also favored for snowfall.

 When the winds in the jet stream are strong enough and moisture levels are significant, it can result in heavy snowfall rates not only for orographically-favored windward slopes of mountain ranges but also in valley areas or downwind slopes of mountain ranges that usually receive less snowfall.

 The jet stream also can result in strong winds in the mountains.
 This is true for any location near the jet stream, including areas just to the north and just to the south.
 Areas located just to the south of the jet stream often miss out on more significant precipitation, but winds can be very strong in these regions even when conditions are dry.

 In the summer months, the jet stream tends to be weaker but is often still a factor.
 Even relatively weak jet streams can act as a “trigger” mechanism for thunderstorm development when moisture and instability are present.
 This can result in strong and fast-moving thunderstorms, and also “training” of thunderstorms in which storms redevelop and track over the same areas.

-In the Eastern U.S. (primarily the Southern Appalachians), the jet stream can also be a factor in springtime severe thunderstorm outbreaks as jet stream winds are typically stronger at this time of year compared to the summer, but instability is also greater and temperatures warmer compared to the winter.
+In the Eastern U.S., the jet stream can also be a factor in spring and early summer severe thunderstorm outbreaks as jet stream winds are typically stronger at this time of year compared to mid-summer, but instability is also greater and temperatures warmer compared to the winter.